Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Method

-where $\mathcal{L}_{\text{CE}}$ is the token cross-entropy and $\mathcal{L}_{\text{pixel}}=|\hat{\mathbf{I}}-\mathbf{I}|_1$ encourages pixel-level accuracy.
-This yields stable few-shot adaptation and better preservation of unseen styles. \paragraph{Structural enhancement (SE) for precise glyph reconstruction.} While NFA enhances style fidelity, minor structural distortions may remain.
+\paragraph{Structural enhancement (SE) for precise glyph reconstruction.} While NFA enhances style fidelity, minor structural distortions may remain.
 To enhance structural clarity and readability, SE further refines glyphs using a group-relative optimization based on GRPO~\cite{DeepseekMath_GRPO}.
 The generator is treated as a policy $\pi_\theta$ that outputs token sequences $\mathbf{s}$; each decoded glyph receives a composite reward: